 A die is also used in the production of aluminum bars to reduce the material diameter.
 The smaller diameter end of the bar is placed through the draw die, and grippers are used to pull the bar through.
 While drawing can be done at higher temperatures, it is usually done at room temperature.

-What is the Difference between Extruded and Cold Finished Aluminum?
+Difference between Extruded and Cold Finished Aluminum

 The primary advantage of standard aluminum extrusions is that it is much easier to work with aluminum at higher temperatures.
 This translates to faster production speeds, which is why an extruded bar is typically less expensive than the cold finished product.
 Shorter lead times to market result from faster production.